UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 • commodity value (Commodity prices);

-• employment level (Employment);
+• level of employment (Employment);

 • deliveries (Vendor deliveries);